Refer to the ACC Hazardous Materials Flow Chart before taking any action to report or clean up a spill.

 - For broken mercury thermometers, clean up spilled mercury as described above and collect mercury and broken thermometer in a sealable plastic bag for disposal.
-Contact the Environmental Health, Safety, and Insurance Office.
+Contact the Safety and Environmental Management Office.

 - Bio-hazard spills have the potential of containing disease carrying organisms that can infect persons exposed to the spilled material, therefore it is critically important to handle biohazard spills appropriately when they happen.